prkkumar/Micromagnetics/README.md

 ``` >> git clone https://AMReX-Microelectronics/MagneX.git ```
 ## Dependencies
 Beyond a standard Ubuntu22 installation, the Ubuntu packages libfftw3-dev, libfftw3-mpi-dev, and cmake are required.\
-SUNDIALS is optional an enabled Runge-Kutta, implicit, and multirate integrators (more detailed instructions in the full documentation).\
+SUNDIALS is optional and enables Runge-Kutta, implicit, and multirate integrators (more detailed instructions in the full documentation).\
-heFFTe is required.
+heFFTe is a required dependency.
 At the same level that AMReX and MagneX are cloned, run: \
 ``` >> git clone https://github.com/icl-utk-edu/heffte.git ```\
 ``` >> cd heffte ```\
 ``` >> mkdir build ```\